matalina/tag-tally-docs/mechanics/tavel.md

 ## Travel

-There are three types of travel that can be used in Story Mode.
+There are three types of travel that can be used in Tag & Tally.

 - Wilderness
 - Urban